 We designed the onboarding process so that it gives the customer a clear understanding of what they should do first.

-Dashboard.
+- Dashboard.
 A good SaaS design should present important information quickly to its users.
 The most frequently accessed data, updates, pending approvals, and a quick summary of the key events encourage users to keep coming back.
 That’s why when designing a dashboard try not to load it with unnecessary information.
 Make all the data easy to access and comprehend.

 Here is an example of a dashboard designed by our team for Textmagic, a customer experience platform.
 Textmagic’s comprehensive dashboards allow managers to easily track the performance of their team and customer satisfaction rate.
-You can check the case study to learn more about this project.

 Finally, we have come to the core part of SaaS development process and it is.... the development itself!

 This stage includes many technical aspects, like making a choice between programming languages that will allow you to keep up with the latest trends and modern technologies, setting up the database architecture that provides maximum security, and the ability to scale your business later, creating the architecture of the project, integrating the API to maximize SaaS capabilities, and much more.

 Software development as a service is quite costly.
 This stage requires the biggest spendings unless you can do your own programming (then it will cost 0$).
 That's why, as we said in the very beginning, it's best to start with an MVP to make sure the idea doesn't flop and you don't spend money on nothing.

 After testing and debugging your MVP you will understand what features you need to include in your long-term product.
 And now we move to the last but not the least step in our development process – maintenance.

 Improve.
 Test.
 Get feedback.
 Improve.
 Test again